-Following the six days of data collection in September of 2014, the digital images were transcribed for license plate identification.
+Following the eight days of data collection in September of 2016, the digital images were transcribed for license plate identification.
 Plates that appeared to be in state and readable were sent to the State of Illinois to be matched against the state non-personal vehicle registration information.
-The resulting database contained 20,395 records with make and model year information and valid measurements for at least CO and CO2.
+The resulting database contained 30,062 records with make and model year information and valid measurements for at least CO and CO2.
 The database and all previous databases compiled for CRC E-106 and CRC E-23-4 campaigns can be found at www.feat.biochem.du.edu.
-Most of these records also contain valid measurements for HC, NO, NH3 and NO2.
+The majority of these records also contain valid measurements for HC, NO, NH3 and NO2.

 The data reduction process of the measurements is summarized in Table 1.
 The table details the steps beginning with the number of attempted measurements and ending with the number of records containing both valid emissions measurements and vehicle registration information.
-An attempted measurement is defined as a beam block followed by a half second of data collection.
-If the data collection period is interrupted by another beam block from a close following vehicle, the measurement attempt is aborted and a new attempt is made to measure the second vehicle.
+An